The Bitter Watches of the Night

 This love is what stays, my child,

-Long after I send you to dust and water.
+Long after you are dust and water.